-When OPcache settings are too aggressive, it can happen that responses are not updated, for example resulting in changes in the Panel not being updated (e.g the user language or the display language).
+When cache settings on the server are too aggressive, it can happen that responses are not updated, for example resulting in changes in the Panel not being updated.

 Adding this line in the